|

 pregnant within a few days or weeks after Zechariah completed his time of

 of the birth of Jesus.
-We can only say what seems to be true, based on
+We can only say what seems most likely to be true, based on

 |